kevinmutwiri/soft-skills/week6/understandUser.md

 Let’s read [this article](https://www.interaction-design.org/literature/article/5-stages-in-the-design-thinking-process) from the Hasso Plattner Institute of Design at Stanford (the d.school) to learn about the five stages of design thinking.

+## Case Study: Apple and The Design of The Iphone

+Everyone’s heard of Apple, right?
+Some of your squad members might have iPhones which have become super common today.
+Apple has established itself in the world of design thinking having created many products that are beautifully and functionally designed!

+Apple is famously known for the groundbreaking launch of the iPhone in 2007.
+When Apple first launched the iPhone, the more popular phones in the market then were from companies such as Blackberry, and Nokia, among others.
+For Apple to grab a piece of the market share, they had to think differently, listen and research their users which led to a device created with Human Centered Design at the core.

+One of the key human-centered design considerations made in the design and development of the iPhone was the user interface.
+Apple recognized that the success of the iPhone would depend on how easy it was to use, even for people who were not tech-savvy.
+The iPhone’s user interface was designed to be simple, intuitive, and visually appealing, with a touch-based interface that allowed users to interact with the device using natural gestures like tapping, swiping, and pinching.
+You might take these for granted now but in 2007, these features were groundbreaking!

+Apple also conducted extensive research into how people used their phones in order to inform the design of the iPhone.
+This research included studying how people held and interacted with their phones, as well as observing how they used other devices like digital cameras and MP3 players.
+This research informed the design of the iPhone’s physical form and user interface, which was optimized for one-handed use and included features like a virtual keyboard that adapted to the user’s typing habits.
+Apple clearly thought about the Experience of the Users whom the iPhone was meant for.

+Overall, the Human Centered Design considerations made in the development of the iPhone have helped to make it one of the most successful and influential consumer electronics products of all time.
+The device’s intuitive user interface and ease of use have made it accessible to a wide range of users, from young children to older adults, and have helped to transform the way we interact with technology.

+While the resource below has been simplified greatly, it gives a sneak preview into some design choices Apple made during the design of the iPhone.

+Here are some takeaways to guide you as you watch [the video on the history of the iPhone](https://www.youtube.com/watch?v=riUGTDNiv6Q)
+- Note the comparison between the original iPhone and the flagship devices that were available at the time.
+Notice the stark contrast in their looks and functionality.
+Apple went in and re-imagined how the phone is used.
+- Note that Apple doesn’t just create beautiful designs for aesthetic purposes; sure they look good, but more importantly, they work great!
+- Note some design choices made as a result of understanding their users and having empathy for them.
+For example, the design of the back of the 2nd iPhone switched from Aluminum to plastic because users wanted better 3G connectivity to the original’s edge network.
+- How many design thinking choices did you notice in this video?